 The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Dermatillomania and Trichotillomania.
 Using the Cognitive Behavioral Therapy techniques outlined above, clients with these conditions learn to respond differently to thoughts about their hair and skin, and to resist the urge to pull or pick.

-We have ten therapists on staff, and offer services six days a week, including evenings and Saturdays.
+We have 14 therapists on staff, and offer services six days a week, including evenings and Saturdays.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.

 Group Therapy for Dermatillomania and Trichotillomania

 In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy/support groups, including a group exclusively for adults with Dermatillomania and Trichotillomania.
-This group is led by one of our professional staff therapists, Lauren McMeikan, MA, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
-Our weekly Dermatillomania / Trichotillomania group is held on Saturday afternoons at our Brentwood location in Los Angeles.
+This group is led by one of our licensed staff therapists, Chanel Taghdis, MFT, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
+Our weekly Dermatillomania / Trichotillomania group is held on Tuesday evenings at our Brentwood location in Los Angeles.
 The group is limited to eight (8) members, and requires an assessment prior to participation.
 For more information on this group, click here.

 Telephone and Online Therapy for Dermatillomania and Trichotillomania

 The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients around the world suffering with Skin Picking Disorder and/or Trichotillomania.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized treatment close to their home.
-Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
+Telephone and online therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Dermatillomania and Trichotillomania, please click here.